Home Contents Index Member Center Download Collect! Users Help

 Once you know that these areas have been set up according to your needs, the next step depends on the functions you want to perform.

-Refer to the User's Guide - Administration for management details.
+Refer to the User's Guide - System Administration for configuration of functions and features.

-Refer to the User's Guide - Working Accounts for operator details.
+Refer to the User's Guide - Working Accounts for collector details.

 Top of page.